When something is clearly going to outlast you, then surely the sooner you buy it the longer you get to enjoy it.

 Guarantee on materials and workmanship

 There is a lifetime guarantee on materials and workmanship for all Vesper Tools products.
-If it breaks or has any other problems unrelated to mis-use or abuse and entirely related to shoddy manufacture or materials then it is covered.
+If it breaks or has any other problems unrelated to mis-use or abuse and entirely related to manufacture or materials then it is absolutely covered no question.
+Needless to say returns/repairs are extremely rare but get in touch if there is ever a problem.

 The workshop and visitation